bakpakin/Fennel/CONTRIBUTING.md

   motivation for the change and alternatives which were considered but decided against.
 One-line commit messages are only appropriate for trivial changes.
 * Please include tests if at all possible.
 You can run tests with `make test`.
-* Make sure that your changes will work on Lua versions 5.1, 5.2, 5.3, 5.4, and
+* For smaller changes you can just test against a single version of Lua (with `make test`) and rely on the CI suite to run the rest, but for larger changes please make sure that your changes will work on Lua versions 5.1, 5.2, 5.3, 5.4, and LuaJIT.
-  LuaJIT.
 Making fennel require LuaJIT or 5.2+ specific features is a non-goal of the project.
 In general, this means target Lua 5.1, but provide shims for where functionality is different in newer Lua versions.
 Running `make testall` will test against all supported versions, assuming they're installed.
-If you don't want to install every supported version of Lua, you can rely on the CI suite to test your patches.
 * Be consistent with the style of the project.
 Please try to code moderately tersely; code is a liability, so the less of it there is, the better.
 * For user-visible changes, include a description of the change in